espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Equipment/Self-Emptying Pocket.md

 # Self-Emptying Pocket
 ![[systems-pf2e-icons-equipment-contracts-self-emptying-pocket.webp|150]]

 You never perform to an empty crowd after promising any profits to a phantom in a playhouse, sealed by holes that appear in your pockets.
 By meeting with the attendees at your events, you can use Performance instead of Diplomacy to Gather Information.
-When you would use Performance to [[Earn Income]], you don't earn any gold pieces, as the money disappears before you can even count it.
+When you would use Performance to [[z_mechanics/PF2e Mechanics_1.5_09122024/PF2e Journals/GM Screen/Earn Income]], you don't earn any gold pieces, as the money disappears before you can even count it.

 The entity that holds your _bargained contract_ can influence your reception any time you perform for a crowd or Activate the pocket.
 If they influence your performance favorably, you gain a +2 item bonus to your Performance check.
 If they influence your performance unfavorably, you gain a -2 item penalty to your Performance check.
 If you've failed to earn the entity money in quite a while, it typically influences your performance unfavorably.